freem/freemlib-neogeo/tools/sailorvrom/lua/readme.txt

 [Options]
 As of version 0.10, the program has changed how it handles the command line.
-Here are the options you can pass to the program.
+Here are the options you can pass to the program:

 --pcma=(path to adpcm-a list)
 Sets the ADPCM-A sample list. (required)